Jasdia/stolperstein/testing/calculate_next_step/calculation/res_readme.txt

 # 1: Player at position 0 - set speed from 10 to 11
 # 2: Player at position 4 - direction: left (move off the field)
 # 3: Player at position 1 - direction: up (move off the field)
+# 4: Player at position 3 - direction: down (move off the field)